cunger/launch/225/training-snippets.md

 baz();
 ```

 Line 11 is a _method invocation_, invoking the function that is the value of the property `sayName` of the object `foo`.
 This function logs the `name` property of the current execution context `this`.
 Since the function was invoked with `foo` as the receiver, `this` points to `foo`, and `this.name` references the `name` property of the `foo` object.
 Its value is `name`, which is a globally defined variable accessible within the object, with value `'Bobbo'`.
-Line 11 will thus log `Boobo`.
+Line 11 will thus log `Bobbo`.

 Line 12 is a _function invocation_, executing the function value of `foo.sayName` in the context of the global object - the implicit receiver of the function invocation.
 Therefore, `this` points to the global object and what will be logged is the value of the global object's property `name`.
 In the browser, this property is defined on line 1, line 12 will thus also log `Bobbo`.
 (This is different in Node, though, which will log `undefined`.)